djkato/Discord-Rich-Presence-For-Cinema-4D/README.md

 -run the EXE file once, then close.
 It generates a `DRCSettings.json`.
 Change what porfolio website should be displayed there.

+-create a shortcut for `RunInvisibly.vbs` script.

--do `[WINDOWS BUTTON+R]`, then type `shell:StartUp`, take the shortcut link "PUT IN STARTUP -.." and put it there there so it automatically starts with pc
+-do `[WINDOWS BUTTON+R]`, then type `shell:StartUp`, take the shortcut and put it there there so it automatically starts with pc

-ps: If you want to close the app from running in background, open task manager, go to `details` tab, find `node.exe` process(should be using around 20mb of ram), and end task. enjoy~
+ps: If you want to close the app from running in background, open task manager, go to `details` tab, find `node.exe` process(should be using around 20mb of RAM), and end task.

+enjoy~

-Dj
+Love, Dj